denoland/docs/runtime/manual/node/migrate.md

 ### Migrating npm scripts to `deno.json`

-If preferred, you can move your npm scripts over to `deno.json` to manage your project's runtime configuration.
-This allows you to run all of the necessary permission flags and other runtime config in one place, which can then be run with `deno task`.
+If preferred, you can move your npm scripts over to `deno.json`, where they can be run using `deno task`.
+This allows you to manage all necessary permission flags and other runtime configuration in one place.

 ```json
 {